-She’d be gone for weeks at at time when she was using.
-Once, when Keron was 12, she was gone for six months, eating him and his sisters to fend for themselves while staying at a local crack house.
+She’d be gone for weeks at a time when she was using.
+Once, when Keron was 12, she was gone for six months, leaving him and his sisters to fend for themselves while staying at a local crack house.
 Keron remembers wandering the streets looking for his mom in some of the neighborhood drug houses.
 During that season, he and his sisters learned to shoot a gun and to steal whatever it took to survive.
 His mom eventually died in prison.

 Keron’s Almost Fresh Start

 Keron ended up with his grandparents and stayed with them through middle and high school.
 He enjoyed a little more stability but always felt like he was an imposition.
-He probably would have ended up as another high school dropout except for one thing: a theater teacher who believed in him and helped him realize his potential as an on-stage perfumer.
+He probably would have ended up as another high school dropout except for one thing: a theater teacher who believed in him and helped him realize his potential as an on-stage performer.
 He ended up graduating from high school with several awards and actually got a college scholarship.